tomjoht/documentation-theme-jekyll/doc_tags.md

 ```

 ## Tags overview
+{% if site.audience == "designers" %}
-{{note}} With posts, tags have a namespace that you can access with `posts.tags.tagname`, where `tagname` is the name of the tag.
+{{note}} With posts, tags have a namespace that you can access with <code>posts.tags.tagname</code>, where <code>tagname</code> is the name of the tag.
 You can then list all posts in that tag namespace.
-But pages don't off this same tag namespace, so you could actually use another key instead of `tags`.
-Nevertheless, I'm using the same `tags` name here.{{end}}
+But pages don't off this same tag namespace, so you could actually use another key instead of <code>tags</code>.
+Nevertheless, I'm using the same <code>tags</code> name here.{{end}}
+{% endif %}

-To prevent tags from getting out of control and inconsistent, first make sure the tag appears in the tags_doc.yml file.
+To prevent tags from getting out of control and inconsistent, first make sure the tag appears in the \date/tags_doc.yml file.
 If it's not there, the tag you add to a page won't be read.
-I added this check just to make sure you're using the same tags consistently and not adding new tags that don't have tag archive pages.
+I added this check just to make sure I'm using the same tags consistently and not adding new tags that don't have tag archive pages.

+{% if site.audience == "designers" %}
 {{note}} Unlike with WordPress, you have to build out the functionality for tags so that clicking a tag name shows you all pages with that tag.
-It's much more manual.{{end}}
+Tags in Jekyll are much more manual.{{end}}
+{% endif %}

-Additionally, you must create a tag archive page similar to the other pages named doc_tag-tagname.html folder.
+Additionally, you must create a tag archive page similar to the other pages named doc_tag-{tagname}.html folder.
 This theme doesn't auto-create tag archive pages.

 For simplicity, make all your tags single words (connect them with hyphens if necessary).